Mohun Bagan's Arijit Bagui - Can't repeat I-League mistakes in Super Cup

 "The team always benefits if there is a prior understanding between the players.
 The communication in the defensive line is always important.
 We help each other out on that front.
 If I commit a mistake, Kinshuk Debnath is one of the players who is quick to help me out," he commented.

-He also relayed that he is ready to listen to any offers that would suit him for the next season.
+He also stated that he is ready to listen to suitable offers for next season.
 "I will take a call after the Super Cup.
 If there is a better opportunity, then I will try to grab it even if it is outside Kolkata."

 Talking about his ambitions, he said, "As a child when I started playing football, I had two dreams.
 The first one was to play in one of the big Kolkata clubs and the second one was to represent the senior Indian national team.
 By God's grace, I have ticked off one this season.